-Trump says he respects 'killer' Putin, says U.S. also not so innocent | The Japan Times
+Trump under fire for saying he respects Putin | The Japan Times

 “This distortion of even recent history is deeply troubling,” she tweeted.

-Pence tried to explain the administration’s approach to the conflict in eastern Ukraine, which had flared after Trump and Putin spoke by telephone a week ago.
+Trump’s Vice President Mike Pence tried to explain the administration’s approach to the conflict in eastern Ukraine, which had flared after Trump and Putin spoke by telephone a week ago.

 “We’re watching, and (we’re) very troubled by the increased hostilities over the past week in eastern Ukraine,” Pence told ABC’s “This Week” news program.

-During the Trump-Putin call, the Kremlin said the two men had discussed improving economic relations, a potential signal of Trump’s willingness to lift sanctions on Russia.
+The Kremlin said that during the Trump-Putin call the two men had discussed improving economic relations, a potential signal of Trump’s willingness to lift sanctions on Russia.

 Asked whether the administration would be willing to ease sanctions while Russia is violating cease-fire agreements, Pence demurred.